Genocide denial: Turkey

-The government of the Republic of Turkey has long denied that the Armenian genocide was a genocide.
-According to Akçam, "Turkish denialism [of the genocide] is perhaps the most successful example of how the well-organised, deliberate, and systematic spreading of falsehoods can play an important role in the field of public debate" and that "fact-based truths have been discredited and relegated to the status of mere opinion".
+The Government of Turkey has long denied that the Armenian genocide was a genocide.
+According to historian Akçam, "Turkish denialism [of the genocide] is perhaps the most successful example of how the well-organised, deliberate, and systematic spreading of falsehoods can play an important role in the field of public debate" and that "fact-based truths have been discredited and relegated to the status of mere opinion".
+Turkey acknowledges that many Armenians residing in the former Ottoman Empire were killed in conflicts with Ottoman forces during World War I, but disputes that the killings were systematic and amounted to genocide.
+Measures recognising the Armenian genocide languished in the US Congress for decades despite condemnation by genocide scholars, and many US presidents refrained from labeling it such due to worries about souring relations with Turkey and intensive lobbying by Ankara.
+During the Darfur genocide, Recep Tayyip Erdogan claimed that there was no genocide taking place in Darfur as such a thing would be against Islam.

 United States

-According to the China Ministry of Foreign Affairs:

-Others such as Glenn T. Morris and Emily Prey have observed that the United States has not acknowledged its genocide of Native Americans.
+The government of the United States has been accused of denial of the genocide of its Indigenous peoples by academics such as Benjamin Madley, David Stannard and Noam Chomsky.

 Law

 The European Commission proposed a European Union–wide anti-racism law in 2001, which included an offence of genocide denial, but European Union states failed to agree on the balance between prohibiting racism and freedom of expression.
 After six years of debating, a watered down compromise was reached in 2007 which gave EU states freedom to implement the legislation as they saw fit.

+In 2022, the United Nations Office on Genocide Prevention and the Responsibility to Protect issued a policy paper associating genocide denial with hate speech, specifically when directed to specific identifiable groups.
+The report gives policy recommendations for states and UN officials in the matter of denial.